Learner Agency: Bringing Curiosity, Play, and Joy to Learning

 Wolk, S. Joy in School.
 ASCD.
 September 2008 | Volume 66 | Number 1 |The Positive Classroom Pages 8-15 http://www.ascd.org/publications/educational-leadership/sept08/vol66/num01/Joy-in-School.aspx

-Barbara Bray hosts her podcast, Conversations on Learning, is co-author of Make Learning Personal and How to Personalize Learning, and founder/owner of My eCoach (my-ecoach.com).
-She posts on her blog, Rethinking Learning (barbarabray.net), and is a national and international speaker, keynoter, and change agent.
-Barbara has been on a lifelong mission to transform teaching and learning with the use of technology and innovative practices by acquiring the skills all learners need to develop our passions to discover our purpose.
+Barbara Bray hosts her podcast, Conversations on Learning, is the co-author of Make Learning Personal and How to Personalize Learning, and founder/owner of My eCoach (my-ecoach.com).
+She posts on her blog, Rethinking Learning (barbarabray.net), and is a national and international speaker, keynoter, and difference maker.
+Barbara has been on a lifelong mission to transform teaching and learning with the use of technology and innovative practices that includes using design thinking with personalized learning and Global Goals.
+By acquiring the skills all learners need, we develop our passions to discover our WHY.